- Our Story

 - Generating new knowledge to increase the effectiveness and efficiency of applying improvement methods in low- and middle-income countries

-During the extension period, ASSIST is applying quality improvement methods to health systems strengthening efforts in Zika-affected countries, including the Dominican Republic, Ecuador, El Salvador, Guatemala, Honduras, Jamaica, Nicaragua, Paraguay, and Peru.
-Additionally in 2018, ASSIST is wrapping up country-level assistance in Cambodia, Indonesia, Kenya, Lesotho, Tanzania, and Uganda.
+During the extension period, ASSIST is applying quality improvement methods to health systems strengthening efforts in Zika-affected countries, including Antigua and Barbuda, Dominica, Dominican Republic, Ecuador, El Salvador, Guatemala, Honduras, Jamaica, Nicaragua, Paraguay, Peru, Saint Kitts and Nevis, and Saint Vincent and the Grenadines.
+Additionally in 2018, ASSIST wrapped up country-level assistance in Cambodia, Indonesia, Kenya, Lesotho, Tanzania, and Uganda.

 URC is supporting the institutionalization of improvement methods and pre-service training in HIV and maternal and child services in the medical and nursing schools of six public and private universities.
 We are assisting in developing the skills of nursing and medical faculty to apply a teaching package for quality care.
 Finally, we are providing technical assistance to NGOs to improve client-centered care for transgender populations.